polyphony-chat/docs/SPECIFICATION.md

 # polyproto-core Specification

 **v0.0.0** - Treat this as an unfinished draft.
+[Semantic versioning v2.0.0](https://semver.org/spec/v2.0.0.html) is used to version this specification.

 - [polyproto-core Specification](#polyproto-core-specification)
   - [1.
 APIs and communication protocols](#1-apis-and-communication-protocols)